thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/change_column_additive.md

 ---
-title: [elephant]
+title: [Change the additive setting for a column]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Change the additive setting for a column

 Your data may contain a column with a numeric data type that you have defined as an **ATTRIBUTE** rather than a **MEASURE** \(such as age\).
 You can allow aggregations on the values by changing the value of the **Additive** setting.

 The setting **Additive** only applies to columns that have both: